 Our approach is dynamical: writing the Navier--Stokes equations as $\dot{\vec{u}} = \vec{v}(\vec{u})$, the fluid state $\vec{u}$ at a particular moment in time is represented by a single point in \statesp\ $\pS$\rf{GHCW07}; turbulent flow is represented by an ergodic trajectory that wanders between accessible states in $\pS$\rf{Hopf48}.
-Essential to this analysis is that any two physically equivalent states be identified as a single state: in the presence of a group of continuous symmetries \Group, the volume of \statesp\ representing states that are identical except for a translational shift is contracted to a single point $\hat{\vec{u}}$ in the symmetry-reduced \statesp\ $\pSRed=\pS/\Group$.
-Only after symmetry reduction are the relationships between physically distinct states revealed and their similarity made quantitative by the distance between them measured within $\pSRed$.
-In this Letter symmetry reduction is implemented with the {\mslices}\rf{CartanMF} which separates coordinates into phases along symmetry directions (`fibers', `group orbits' that parametrize families of physically-equivalent dynamical states) from the remaining coordinates of the symmetry-reduced \statesp\ $\pSRed$.
-The latter capture the dynamical degrees of freedom---those associated with structural changes.
+Essential to this analysis is that any two physically equivalent states be identified as a single state: a symmetry-reduced \statesp\ $\pSRed=\pS/\Group$ is formed by contracting the volume of \statesp\ representing states that are identical except for a symmetry transformation to a single point $\hat{\vec{u}}$.
+Only after a symmetry reduction are the relationships between physically distinct states revealed.
+In this article symmetry reduction is implemented with an extension of the `\fFslice' method\rf{BudCvi14}, a variant of the \mslices\rf{CartanMF}.
+The \mslices\ separates coordinates into phases along symmetry directions (`fibers', `group orbits' that parametrize families of physically-equivalent dynamical states) from the remaining coordinates of the symmetry-reduced \statesp\ $\pSRed$.
+The latter capture the dynamical degrees of freedom---those associated with structural changes of the flow.

 The Navier-Stokes equations are invariant under translations, rotations, and inversions about the origin, and the application of any of these symmetry operations to a state $\vec{u}(\vec{x})$ results in another dynamically equivalent state.
 The boundary conditions for pipe flow restrict symmetries to translations along the axial and azimuthal directions, and reflections in the azimuthal direction.
-In the computations presented in this Letter axial periodicity is assumed so that the symmetry group of the system is $O(2)_\theta\times SO(2)_z$.
+In the computations presented here,axial periodicity is assumed so that the symmetry group of the system is $O(2)_\theta\times SO(2)_z$.
 In order to illustrate the key ideas, we constrain azimuthal shifts, and focus on the family of streamwise translational shifts $\{\LieEl\}$ parametrized by a single continuous phase parameter $\shift$,

 If periodic axial symmetry is assumed, application of $\LieEl$ gives a closed curve family of dynamically equivalent states --- topologically a circle, called a \textit{group orbit} --- in \statesp\ $\pS$.
 Were azimuthal (`spanwise') shifts included, equivalent states would lie on a 2-torus.